100gle/wordcounter/README.md

 Flags:
-      --exclude stringArray   you can specify multiple patterns by call multiple times -e, --export string         export type: table, csv, or excel. table is default (default "table") --exportPath string     export path only for excel (default "counter.xlsx") -h, --help                  help for wcg
+      --exclude stringArray   you can specify multiple patterns by call multiple times -e, --export string         export type: table, csv, or excel. table is default (default "table") --exportPath string     export path only for csv and excel (default "counter.xlsx") -h, --help                  help for wcg
   -m, --mode string           count from file or directory: dir or file (default "dir")
+      --total                 enable total count only work for mode=di
 ```

 or clone the repository and just build from source